 - Fiscal Year: represents a 12-month appointment for a fiscal year (July 1 through June 30).
 Compensation is paid in 12 monthly installments.
 The proportion of funding from sponsored projects is based on expected/actual effort.

-- Academic Year: represents a 9-month appointment for the University’s academic year (see 2016-17 Academic Payroll Calendar).
+- Academic Year: represents a 9-month appointment for the University’s academic year (see Payroll-Calendars).
 Academic appointments are usually assigned to Paygroup 8 and are paid in 12 monthly installments (August 1 to July 1).
 The proportion of funding from sponsored projects is based on expected/actual effort during the academic year.

 - For sponsored projects, since the salary is paid out over 12 months, the distribution of salary has the potential to conflict with the actual effort commitment during the academic time period.
 See Faculty Paygroups and Payment Schedules for more information.
 Contact Grant Accounting for guidance.